What is the LEGS approach?

 …cash transfers?

 With the increasing use of cash transfers in humanitarian programmes, the use of cash-based responses constitutes an option for achieving the LEGS objectives.
-Table 3.5 in chapter 3 of the LEGS Handbook summarises the most common types of cash transfer, and Table 3.6 provides examples of how they can be used.
+Chapter 3 of the LEGS Handbook summarises the most common types of cash transfer and Appendix 3.6 of this chapter presents some of the response modalities and delivery mechanisms for Cash and Voucher Assistance (CVA) that may be used in LEGS technical interventions.
 Further information is given in each technical chapter.
 Detailed guides on market assessment and cash response mechanisms are listed in the References section of Chapter 3.

 …gender?